11 Reasons to Add Red Cabbage to Your Regular Diet

 Eat more red cabbage!

 As you can see, red cabbage has great health benefits.
-It’s nutritious and can contribute to the prevention of several health problems, in addition to bringing some variety to your meals.
+It’s nutritious and can contribute to the prevention of several health problems, in addition to bringing variety to your meals.